kkincade/kincade-wedding/README.md

-sudo apt-get install mysql-server sudo npm install -g bower sudo npm install -g mysql
+sudo apt-get install mysql-server sudo npm install -g bower sudo npm install -g mysql sudo npm install -g forever
 ```

-4. Install Nginx and modify */etc/nginx/sites-available/default* to look like the following:
+4. Install Nginx and modify */etc/nginx/sites-available/default* to look like the code below.
+This is known as a reverse proxy server, which listens for any activity on the default port 80 and redirects the traffic to a different port (e.g. port 8080).
 ```
 server {
     listen 80;